 The Lake Chelan Valley is invigorating.
 The lake is crystal clear, the air clean, gridlock nonexistent and the pace easy… like “small town America”.
 The semi-arid climate lures you to the great outdoors and is the perfect playground for getting back to nature.
 By getting away from the hectic day-to-day, visitors here can relax and become their better selves, recharging body, mind and spirit.

 Outdoor exercise is prime in Lake Chelan.
-Hiking, biking, running or walking in the sunshine, away from the crowds, with a view of the lake is special.
+Hiking, biking, running or walking in the sunshine, away from the crowds and with a view of the lake, is special.
 July, August and September are the favorite months for swimming in beautiful Lake Chelan.
 The farther down lake you swim, the warmer it is!
 Eating fresh, locally grown food adds to the experience.
 Late summer through fall is the time when stone fruits, cherries, pears and apples are picked in and around Lake Chelan.
-The Valley boasts quality fruit stands and farmer’s markets where you can find out how wonderful a truly fresh apple can taste!
+The Valley boasts quality fruit stands and farmers markets where you can find out how wonderful a truly fresh apple can taste!

 Several places in the Lake Chelan Valley have been included on the Audubon Society’s Washington State Birding Trail map, available through www.Audubon.org.

 Lake Chelan State Park: Fall through Spring watch for varieties of Thrushes, Nuthatches, Towhees, and Woodpeckers.
 Also keep your eyes peeled along the lake for Loons, Grebes and Buffleheads.

 Chelan Riverwalk Park: Spring and summer you can see Goldfinches, Warblers, and Swallows.
 Fall and winter have Loons, Kingfishers, and Grebes.
 Solitaires migrate through in spring and fall.